aerostack2/aerostack2.github.io/docs/_02_examples/gazebo/project_gazebo/index.rst

 .. note::

-    Trees can be defined using GUIs like :ref:`Groot <https://www.behaviortree.dev/groot/>`.
+    Trees can be defined using GUIs like `Groot <https://www.behaviortree.dev/groot/>`.